The left-back position is one of the most important positions in football. In this article, we will look at the best left-backs in the world in 2024.

 However, he is a precocious talent for the left-back role, and his talents have attracted interest from the Premier League, including former Barcelona manager Pep Guardiola.

-Marco Rui may not be the most popular of all the names on the list, but he doesn’t lack when it comes to experience playing as a left-back and did so consistently last season, helping Napoli to the Scudetto.
+However, he doesn’t lack when it comes to experience playing as a left-back and did so consistently to this season, helping Man City to the semifinals of the Champions League.

 Honourable Mentions: